top of page

 Podcast #6

-Nicky shares her research on the model of emotional literacy and self-regulation that she has developed with nursery children.
-If young children can learn to self-regulate and co-regulate could this same approach provide a model for leadership, coaching, team building and self-management in the workplace?
+Nicky shares her research on the model of emotional literacy and self-regulation that she developed with nursery children.
+If young children can learn to self-regulate and co-regulate this provides a model for leadership, coaching, and self-management in the workplace.

 bottom of page